alexpovel/ancv/README.md

    - exporting from [LinkedIn](https://www.linkedin.com/) using [Joshua Tzucker's LinkedIn exporter](https://joshuatz.com/projects/web-stuff/linkedin-profile-to-json-resume-exporter/) ([repo](https://github.com/joshuatz/linkedin-to-jsonresume)), or
    - exporting from one of the platforms advertised as offering [JSON resume integration](https://jsonresume.org/schema/).
 2. [Create a gist](https://gist.github.com/) named `resume.json` with those resume contents.
-   See [here](https://gist.github.com/thomasdavis/c9dcfa1b37dec07fb2ee7f36d7278105) for a working example from a [JSON Resume co-founder](https://github.com/orgs/jsonresume/people).
+   See [here](https://gist.github.com/alexpovel/4a94aaccdc6ed8d214d0f8a73e50a536) for a working example from the author.
 3. Try it out, using...
    - curl: